 In times like these, when digital is the only recourse for human connection, digital transformation is priority one for many businesses.
 So it should come as no surprise that businesses reliant on face-to-face events, even training (see point #3 below), are scrambling to pivot.
 Webinars on-demand are a real, high-quality solution.

 On-demand webinars can revolutionise your global accessibility – and therefore reach – in ways that in-person events can’t match; they’re cross-boundary, independent of timezones, and generally operate at a fraction of the cost of live activations.
 Audience participation is also doable via digital, often leveraging the same apps and technologies you’d employ for live events.
 And you have the added benefit of a higher degree of control over your audience’s experience, as opposed to just running video conferencing e.g webinar tools and tricks like snappy introductions, real-time polls and audience questions.
-You can also measure real-time engagement, like when people left the webinar – even when they were most engaged (watch our video on making sense of video analytics to learn more).
+You can also measure real-time engagement, like when people left the webinar – even when they were most engaged.
 If you haven’t tried webinars in place of face-to-face events, it’s definitely worth the exercise.

 They forge and foster real relationships